yegor256/awesome-academic-oop/README.md

 book series:

   * Objects are not data containers
-  * NULL is evil
+  * Getters and setters are evil
   * Static methods are evil
+  * Objects must be immutable
   * Implementation inheritance is evil
-  * Type casting is evil
+  * NULL is evil
+  * Constructors must be code free
-  * Reflection is evil
+  * Type casting (and reflection) is evil
   * Java annotations are evil
-  * Constructors must be code free
-  * Objects must be immutable
   * Interfaces must be small
-  * Getters and setters are evil

 Barbara Liskov and Jeannette Wing.
 **A behavioral notion of subtyping**.